WilliamHYZhang/Tic-Tac-Toe-AI/README.md

 # Tic-Tac-Toe-AI
-AI for Tic Tac Toe using the Minimax Algorithm.
-Recursive solution that goes through each child node until termination, alternating between the best and worst possible case. (hence the name minimax)
+AI for Tic Tac Toe using the Minimax Algorithm and Tkinter GUI.
+Recursive solution that goes through each child node until termination, alternating between the best and worst possible case (hence the name minimax).
+Alpha-beta pruning isn't necessary since the search space is so little, however when exanding this game to cover more squares (Ultimate Tic Tac Toe), it should be implemented.
+Easy AI just picks a random empty square.
+If on MacOs, plays John Cena when AI wins and Hello Darkness when it's a tie.
+Impossible to win unless you play against dumb AI.